Developer docs

 Where the crypto lives

-Anywhere these docs say "the client encrypts", "wrap", "unwrap", "derive the AUK" or "compute the blind index", that work happens in the client library on your side.
+Anywhere these docs say "the client encrypts", "wrap", "unwrap", "derive the AUK" or "compute the blind index", that work happens in your client on your side.
 The endpoints below move opaque blobs.
 They never see a plaintext value, key name or unlock key.

 Concepts